 In addition, third party payors are increasingly reducing reimbursements for pharmaceutical products and services.
 The US government and state legislatures have continued implementing cost-containment programs, including price controls, restrictions on coverage and reimbursement, and requirements for substitution of generic products.
 Third party payors are increasingly challenging the prices charged, examining the medical necessity, and reviewing the cost effectiveness of pharmaceutical products, in addition to questioning their safety and efficacy.
 Increasingly, third party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for medical products.
-Further, such payors are increasingly challenging the price, examining the medical necessity and reviewing the cost effectiveness of medical product candidates.
 Adoption of price controls and cost-containment measures, and adoption of more restrictive policies in jurisdictions with existing controls and measures, could further limit or delay sales of any of our future products.
 A decision by a third party payor not to cover a product could reduce physician ordering and patient demand for any of our future products.

-Our relationships with customers and third-party third party payors are subject to applicable anti-kickback, fraud and abuse, transparency and other healthcare laws and regulations, which could expose us to criminal sanctions, civil penalties, exclusion, contractual damages, reputational harm and diminished profits and future earnings.
+Our relationships with customers and third party payors are subject to applicable anti-kickback, fraud and abuse, transparency and other healthcare laws and regulations, which could expose us to criminal sanctions, civil penalties, exclusion, contractual damages, reputational harm and diminished profits and future earnings.

-Healthcare providers, physicians, distributors, and third-party third party payors play a primary role in the distribution, recommendation, and prescription of any pharmaceutical product for which we obtain marketing approval.
-Our arrangements with third-party third party payors and customers expose us to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements through which we market, sell and distribute any products for which we have obtained or may obtain marketing approval.
+Healthcare providers, physicians, distributors, and third party payors play a primary role in the distribution, recommendation, and prescription of any pharmaceutical product for which we obtain marketing approval.
+Our arrangements with third party payors and customers expose us to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements through which we market, sell and distribute any products for which we have obtained or may obtain marketing approval.
 Restrictions under applicable federal and state healthcare laws and regulations include the following: